awsdocs/amazon-s3-userguide/doc_source/bucket-key.md

 When Amazon S3 replicates an encrypted object, it generally preserves the encryption settings of the replica object in the destination bucket\.
 However, if the source object is not encrypted and your destination bucket uses default encryption or an S3 Bucket Key, Amazon S3 encrypts the object with the destination bucket’s configuration\.

 The following examples illustrate how an S3 Bucket Key works with replication\.
-For more information, see [Replicating objects created with server\-side encryption \(SSE\) using KMS keys](replication-config-for-kms-objects.md)\.
+For more information, see [Replicating objects created with server\-side encryption \(SSE\-C, SSE\-S3, SSE\-KMS\)](replication-config-for-kms-objects.md)\.

 **Example 1 – Source object uses S3 Bucket Keys, destination bucket uses default encryption**
 If your source object uses an S3 Bucket Key but your destination bucket uses default encryption with SSE\-KMS, the replica object maintains its S3 Bucket Key encryption settings in the destination bucket\.
 The destination bucket still uses default encryption with SSE\-KMS\.